sjbutler/idtk-j/README.md

 ## Requirements

 idtk-j requires Java v8 to run.
-It is straightforward to revise idtk-j to run using Java 7 if necessary.
+It is straightforward to revise idtk-j to run using Java 7 if necessary, but becoming more difficult.

 ## Build
-A build script is available for Gradle which will download dependencies.
+A build script is available for Gradle which will download dependencies, and a pom is provided, but not tested with maven.

+The current version is 0.5.1 and can be accessed by adding
+`compile 'uk.org.facetus:idtk-j:0.5.1'` to `build.gradle`.

 ## Dependencies